 Hero Bands does this for survivors we meet all over the world with words of encouragement, truth, and hope on the band.
 Hero Bands customers have the opportunity to donate a band to survivors of trafficking.
 The Hero Bands have inspirational words on them as well as the initials of the person who donated the bands.
 We give the survivors the bands and tell them that there is someone out there that loves them and cares for them.
 This has a great impact on them as they realize who they are and that there are others standing with them side-by-side.

-Last October, some of our Aftercare volunteers had the amazing opportunity to meet a survivor named Anna at one of the amazing aftercare homes that O.U.R. supports.
-They told Anna of the love they had for her and gave her a hope bracelet explaining where it came from.
+Last October, some of our Aftercare volunteers had the amazing opportunity to meet a survivor named Annabelle at one of the amazing aftercare homes that O.U.R. supports.
+They told Annabelle of the love they had for her and gave her a hope bracelet explaining where it came from.
 Usually, O.U.R. gives one bracelet to each survivor but as we continued to visit she asked for another.
 The O.U.R. volunteers felt inspired that they should give her another one.
-Anna said she felt love each time she looked at the bracelets.
+Annabelle said she felt love each time she looked at the bracelets.

 A Safe Return